stephengold/Minie/README.md

         PhysicsSpace physicsSpace = bas.getPhysicsSpace();

 By default, the physics simulation executes on the render thread.
-To execute it on a parallel thread, use:
+To execute it on a dedicated thread, use:

         bas.setThreadingType(BulletAppState.ThreadingType.PARALLEL);